WangZX-SEU/wangzx-seu.github.io/_pages/about.md

 - **2021.09**: &nbsp; Second-Class Scholarship for Postgraduate Students of Southeast University (￥10,000).
 - **2018.05-2020.11**: &nbsp; First-Class Scholarship for Undergraduate Students of Harbin Engineering University ×6 (￥400).

+# 🔧 Interesting Tools Developed with AI Agents

 # 🏃‍ Activities
+- **2026.06**：&nbsp; Attending the *IEEE International Conference on Robotics and Automation (ICRA) 2026* conference at Vienna, Austria.
 - **2025.10**: &nbsp; Attending the *IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS) 2025* conference at Hangzhou, China.
 - **2024.11**: &nbsp; Attending the *Autonomous Robotic Technology Seminar (ARTS) 2024* conference at Shenzhen, China.